Horizon (geology): Gorizont

-The fundamental unit of Russian stratigraphy, the gorizont, can be anglicized as "horizon".
-However, this concept is not equivalent to the term used in western geological systems.
-While the western term "horizon" pertains to a small lithological section within a geological formation, a gorizont is a broad biostratigraphic unit.
-It may encompass several "svitas" (lithological units equivalent to a formation).
-Both gorizonts and svitas are also considered chronostratigraphic units (correlated with a distinct time interval), while western geologists have separate chronological and stratigraphic systems.
+The main unit of regional stratigraphic schemes in Russia, the gorizont, can be anglicized as "horizon".
+However, this concept is not equivalent to the term used in Western geological systems.
+While the Western term "horizon" pertains to a small lithological section within a geological formation, a gorizont is a broad biostratigraphic unit.
+It may encompass several "svitas" (lithological units equivalent to a formation) or parts of them.
+Both gorizonts and svitas are also considered chronostratigraphic units (correlated with a distinct time interval), while Western geologists have separate chronological and stratigraphic systems.